PrestaShop/prestashop-specs/back-office/multistoregeneralspecs.md

 **Enable/disable**

 If an element (category, attribute, feature ...) is associated with several shops, then if I enable or disable it from the listing, the action will be done for the store(s) with which the item is associated and not only for the selected context.
-When the user hovers the enable/disable icon, a tooltip is displayed "This action will be applied to the store(s) with which the item is associated" (**from 1.7.8**)
+When the user hovers the enable/disable icon, a tooltip is displayed "It will apply to all stores associated with this item" (**from 1.7.8**)

 **Position column (from 1.7.8)**
 If the listing has a position column, then it should be displayed only in a specific shop context.